anhtumai/preexec_confirm/README.md

-# Confirm
+# Preexec Confirm

 ```
 A zsh `middleware` forcing user to confirm before executing commands
-with selected keywords.
+with preconfigured texts/regex patterns.
 ```

 ## Demo

-Users can define a YAML config file, specifying keywords of dangerous commands that they don't want to execute by accident.
+Users can define a YAML config file, specifying keywords or regex patterns of dangerous commands that they don't want to execute by accident.
 For example, `serverless deploy --stage prod-environment`

 When the middleware detects a dangerous command,